lab1092/blender-manual_ja/manual/3d_interaction/transform_control/pivot_point/active_element.rst

 In Edit mode
 ============

-Using the active element as a pivot point in :guilabel:`Edit mode` may seem complex but all the possible transformations follow a few rules:
+Using the active element as a pivot point in *Edit mode* may seem complex but all the possible transformations follow a few rules: